Chrismarsh/CRHM-tools/README.md

 - Numpy and SciPy
 - GDAL

 A python distribution such as [Enthought Python](http://www.enthought.com/products/epd.php) installs all the prerequisits.

-Only tested with x64 python, but should work with x86.
+Tested with x64 and x86 Python.

 Tested on Win7x64 and OSX 10.7